 - DGS (Dean of Graduate Studies) Excellence Scholarship – awarded to recipients of external scholarships of OGS, QEII, NSERC, CIHR or SSHRC (Vanier award recipients are ineligible to receive this scholarship).
 Awards of $35,000/year or higher are ineligible.

 - Horizon Scholarship – awarded to underrepresented student leaders from various fields to enhance building a diverse and inclusive university community.
 Students must fill out a separate application here.

-- Brock Indigenous Graduate Award – Open to all self-identified Indigenous grad students, in any program.
+- Brock Indigenous Graduate Award – Open to all self-identified Indigenous grad students in any program.

-- Professional Program Merit Entrance Award –Awarded to support academic excellence with students holding an 87% entrance average.
+- Professional Program Merit Entrance Award –Awarded to support academic excellence, with students holding an 87% entrance average.
 This excludes ISP and diploma programs.

 - Research Fellowship – These are program and supervisor-dependent and are considered ‘top-ups’.